-- 1. An ApplicationStartingEvent is sent at the start of a run but before any processing, except for the registration of listeners and initializers. - 2.
-An ApplicationEnvironmentPreparedEvent is sent when the Environment to be used in the context is known but before the context is created. - 3.
+1. An ApplicationStartingEvent is sent at the start of a run but before any processing, except for

+- 2. An ApplicationEnvironmentPreparedEvent is sent when the Environment to be used in the context is known but before the context is created. - 3.
 An ApplicationContextInitializedEvent is sent when the ApplicationContext is prepared and ApplicationContextInitializers have been called but before any bean definitions are loaded. - 4.
 An ApplicationPreparedEvent is sent just before the refresh is started but after bean definitions have been loaded. - 5.
 An ApplicationStartedEvent is sent after the context has been refreshed but before any application and command-line runners have been called. - 6.
-An ApplicationReadyEvent is sent after any application and command-line runners have been called.
-It indicates that the application is ready to service requests.

-7. An ApplicationFailedEvent is sent if there is an exception on startup.
+An AvailabilityChangeEvent is sent right after with LivenessState.CORRECT to indicate that the application is considered as live. - 7.
+An ApplicationReadyEvent is sent after any application and command-line runners have been called. - 8.
+An AvailabilityChangeEvent is sent right after with ReadinessState.ACCEPTING_TRAFFIC to indicate that the application is ready to service requests. - 9.
+An ApplicationFailedEvent is sent if there is an exception on startup.